 Global food manufacturer

-Representation of a global food manufacturer in the defense of a putative class action alleging violations of consumer protection laws arising out of the alleged use of forced and/or child labor to source cocoa for certain chocolate products.
-Plaintiff sought to certify a class of all consumers who purchased certain chocolate products in California in the past four years, potentially millions of class members.
-The court granted our motion to dismiss with prejudice.
-Plaintiff appealed and the Ninth Circuit affirmed.
+Representation of a global food manufacturer in the defense of two putative class actions filed in California and Massachusetts alleging violations of consumer protection laws arising out of the alleged use of forced and/or child labor to source cocoa for certain chocolate products.
+Plaintiff sought to certify a class of all consumers who purchased certain chocolate products.
+The district courts granted our motions to dismiss with prejudice.
+Plaintiffs appealed both cases.
+The Ninth Circuit affirmed.
+The case in the First Circuit remains on appeal.
 McCoy v.
-Nestlé USA, Inc., 2016 WL 1213904 (N.D.
-Cal.).
+Nestlé USA, Inc., 173 F. Supp.3d 854 (N.D.
+Cal.
+2016), 730 Fed.
+Appx.
+462 (9th Cir.
+2018); Tomasella v.
+Nestlé USA, 364 F. Supp.3d 26 (D. Mass.
+2019).

 Pet food manufacturer

-Representation of a global pet food manufacturer in a putative consumer class action alleging the company failed to disclose on its product labeling the likelihood that forced labor may be used somewhere in its upstream supply chain.
+Representation of a global pet food manufacturer in a putative class action alleging the company failed to disclose on its product label the likelihood that forced labor may be used somewhere in its upstream supply chain.
 In December 2015, the court dismissed the case with prejudice on our client's first motion—the first motion to dismiss decided in a string of related class actions filed against the nation's leading pet food and chocolate manufacturers.
 Plaintiffs appealed and the Ninth Circuit affirmed.
 Barber v.
-Nestle USA, Inc., 2015 WL 9309553 (C.D.
-Cal.).
+Nestlé USA, Inc., 154 F. Supp.
+3d 954 (C.D.
+Cal.
+2015), 730 Fed.
+Appx.
+464 (9th Cir.
+2018).

 Mobile messaging app